What eCommerce Businesses Should Be Sending to Their Subscribers (Continued)

 Loyalty Program Emails

 In addition to sending “thank you for your loyalty” emails, it’s important to put an actual loyalty program into place.
 Loyalty programs help retain long-term clients and are relatively cheap to promote.
 How do I integrate loyalty programs with email marketing?
 Easy.
-Optimize your emails by categorizing members into a separate list and send rewards!
+Optimize your emails by categorizing contacts into a separate list and send rewards!
 Send special discounts, invitations, member-only exclusive offers and member-personalized up-sell emails.
 Who can refuse shopping when an exclusive discount is offered?

 Cost Plus Word Market (a popular retail chain featuring specialty décor & food), has a solid loyalty program in place.
 Every member-rewards email they send out includes a 15% discount (for the entire purchase), on top of other exclusive discounts.
 By sending these discounts out Cost Plus World Market is influencing their subscriber’s purchases (in a positive way), and are preserving member benefits.